Thom-x/docker-fr24feed-piaware-dump1090/README.md

 ![](https://images.microbadger.com/badges/version/thomx/fr24feed-piaware.svg)

 # Fr24feed and FlightAware with dump1090 as a Docker image
+⭐️ Star us on GitHub — it helps
 Docker image of Fr24feed, FlightAware and dump1090.

 Feed FlightRadar24 and FlightAware, allow you to see the positions of aircrafts on a map.